blakete/Boston-Mesh-Open-Source-Base-Station/README.md

-# Boston Mesh Project – Open Source Base Station
+# open source bitchat relay / base station

+Part of the Boston Mesh Project.

 Initial target: mesh network relay for extending range of bitchat across the city.